coyotespike/coyotespike.github.io/_posts/2019-03-30-ReturnToVirtueEthics.md

 The Confucians would say the way is subtle, unseen, an invisible pattern.

-> "Nothing is more visible than the obscure, nothing is plainer than the subtle."
+> Nothing is more visible than the obscure, nothing is plainer than the subtle.

 Or, from The Doctrine of the Mean, we have: